s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 I will end this article with a tldr-style list of things to help you but the entire point of this article is to answer "will it ever get better?".
 And we have a answer, it can.

-> learning new things, proper sleep, exercise, nutrition, self-compassion, mindfulness, interacting with better people, medication, cleaning up your room, having a pet, taking cold showers
+> less internet scrolling, learning new things, proper sleep, exercise, nutrition, self-compassion, mindfulness, interacting with better people, medication, cleaning up your room, having a pet, taking cold showers

 Good luck!